Government Viqar-un-Nisa Women University

-Government Viqar-un-Nisa Women University, formerly known as Government Viqar-un-Nisa College for Women, Rawalpindi is a public women's university located in Rawalpindi, Punjab, Pakistan.
+Government Viqar-un-Nisa Women University, formerly known as Government Viqar-un-Nisa College for Women, Rawalpindi, is a public women's university in Rawalpindi, Punjab, Pakistan.

 History

 It was founded in the early 1950s by Begum Viqar un Nisa Noon, wife of Feroz Khan Noon.
 Begum Viqar-un-Nisa Noon also founded the Viqar-un-Nisa Noon Girls' Higher Secondary School in Rawalpindi.
 This college was the first established part of the school, but it has since then been taken over by the government.
 Today, the college remains a government institution while the school is still private.

 In 2012, the Science Block was named after Arfa Karim.

 In July 2021, this college for women was upgraded to a university.
-In the years after 2010 more degrees began to be awarded in collaboration with Sheffield Hallam University.